The fixation line in the ${\Lambda}$-coalescent: Applications

 \section{Applications}

-\subsection{The fixation line and the set of records.}
+\subsection{The fixation line and the set of records}

 The first application of the fixation line consists in the computation of the probability for an integer $i$ to be a record.
-Recall that the set $\T$ of records is the set $\{i \geq 2, \tau_{1}^{i} >\tau_{1}^{i-1}\}$ where the sequence $\tau_1^i$ is defined in the natural coupling of the $n$-coalescents, see the introduction for the definition of this coupling.
-The Proposition uses the range $\S_1= \{L_1(t), t \geq0\}$ of the fixation line started at $1$.
-We stress the Proposition is valid for a general probability measure $\Lambda(dx)$.
+Recall that the set $\mathcal{T}$ of records is the set $\{i \geq2, \tau_{1}^{i} >\tau_{1}^{i-1}\}$ where the sequence $\tau_1^i$ is defined in the natural coupling of the $n$-coalescents; see the \hyperref[secfixation]{Introduction} for the definition of this coupling.
+Recall also that $\mathcal{S}_1= \{L_1(t), t \geq0\}$ stands for the range of the fixation line started at $1$.
+We stress the proposition is valid for a general probability measure $\Lambda(dx)$.

-\begin{prop} The marginal distribution of the set of records $\T$ satisfies:
+\begin{prop} The marginal distribution of the set of records $\mathcal{T}$ satisfies

 \end{prop}